 One way to spot problem areas before opening day is to sit in every single chair in your dining room.
 Study the view from each seat.
 You may find that one has a direct view into the bus station, while another gets a draft from the front door.

-Radio is an inexpensive option for casual dining establishments, but non-commercial channels, like MUSAK, is preferable.
+Radio is an inexpensive option for casual dining establishments, but non-commercial channels are preferable.
 Live entertainment, which can be expensive, adds a definite sense of ambiance.
 A good musician or group can draw in crowds better than any dinner special.
 Many restaurants feature live music on weekends or certain nights of the week.

 Heating and Ventilation

 An important (and expensive) consideration for any restaurant, either new or existing, is heating and cooling.
-Restaurant kitchens put out a lot of heat and smells and smoke.
+Restaurant kitchens put out a lot of heat, smells, and smoke.
 Make sure that your commercial range has proper ventilation, with the right kind of hood and fans.